ar441/My-Semester-Projects/README.md

 - Randomly generated numbers that determine outcome.
 - A loop that allows for replayability.

-### Project 4: Weather App
+### Project 4: Simple Calculator
-**Summary**:
+**Summary**: A simple functions calculator that solves problems based on user input.
+Includes addition, subtraction, multiplication, and division.
 **Key Features**:
-- Fetches live weather data.
-- Displays temperature, humidity, and weather conditions.
-- Handles invalid inputs gracefully.
+- Creates a calculator that doesn't quiz until user input is given.
+- Uses functions within the main function to solve the user given problem.

 ### Project 5: Weather App
 **Summary**: